 2. Secondary school leaders register and issue connection requests through the portal to feeder primaries.

 3. Primaries receive connection requests and register.
 Part of the registration process is to accept participation agreements from secondary schools to share pupil UPN and the completed judgements.

 4. Primaries upload a list of the names and UPN of Year 6 pupils on roll to populate their dashboard.

-6. Option for primaries to add an alert for secondaries of any additional information to be discussed offline (e.g “excels in art”, “has problems at home”).
+6. Option for primaries to add a “flag” for secondaries of any additional information to be discussed offline (e.g “excels in art”, “has problems at home”).

-7. Year 6 teacher saves data for internal moderation by headteacher or colleague.
+7. Year 6 teacher saves data for optional internal moderation by headteacher or colleague.

 8. Secondaries upload a list of the names and UPN of expected Year 7 pupils to populate their dashboard.
 Secondaries can only receive pupil data for their expected cohort.

 9. SixIntoSeven auto-populates dashboard for Secondaries as pupil judgements are published and matched.

 10. Secondaries can download completed pupil judgements to help plan form groups, lessons and interventions.